gregpalmr/alluxio-trino-minio/README.md

 ### Step 10.
 Test Trino using the Alluxio Transparent URI feature

 The Alluxio Transparent URI feature will redirect references to s3 and s3a URIs to the native Alluxio URI (alluxio://).
-Therefore Hive table definitions with the "external_location=s3a://<bucket_name>/<directory name>" will be redirected to Alluxio instead of native Minio.
+Therefore Hive table definitions with the "external_location=s3a://<bucket_name>/<directory name>" will be redirected to Alluxio instead of to native Minio.
 All the Alluxio data orchestration and data caching capabilities will be employed.

 Launch a bash session in the Trino coordinator container and run a CREATE TABLE command to create a table using the "minio" Trino cagtalog setup and the "s3a" URI.
 Then query the data.
 Use these commands: